Rescue pigs, campus tours and pollinators

 On Saturday, I had the honor of attending the groundbreaking ceremony for Skidmore’s new Center for Integrated Sciences.
 This is one of Skidmore’s largest projects that will enhance the sciences at Skidmore and increase collaboration between various science programs and departments.

-At the event, we heard from several faculty members, President Glotzbach and the keynote
+At the event, we heard from several faculty members, the president of the College

-speaker, Neil Shubin.
-We also got the chance to write our names on the first beam
+and the keynote speaker, Neil Shubin.
+We also got the chance to write our names on

 Growing our garden